dmitrykniazev/osdu-bootcamp/README.md

     - Node

 and also make certain changes to your laptop configuration:
   - install certificates
   - configure hosts file

-If you cannot use your laptop, please register for Azure free subscription:
+If you cannot use your laptop, please register for Azure free subscription: https://azure.microsoft.com/en-us/free/ _The registration is free and you will get a credit of $200, but the credit card is required during registration_.

+Please get your Azure subscription __before__ joining the bootcamp, it will take a while...
+Also please try provisioning a VM using the button below.
+[Let us know](mailto:dmitry_kniazev@epam.com) if any questions.

 Developer's VM for the OSDU Bootcamp in Azure
 (scripts are cortesy of [danielscholl](https://github.com/danielscholl) from Microsoft)